The Definitive Guide to Outsourced NOC Support Services (2024)

 Read our post, Onboarding Outsourced NOC Support: 9 Steps to Success, for a deeper dive into what you can expect as a client going through this process and tips you can use to prepare accordingly.

-In terms of a timeline to service transition, we typically get clients up and running on our award-winning NOC in four to eight weeks.
-Once you’re up, you should also be given access to a client portal to see what the NOC is tracking in real time.
+In terms of a timeline for service transition, we typically get clients up and running on our award-winning NOC in four to eight weeks.
+Once you’re up, you should also be given access to a client portal to see what the NOC is tracking in real-time.
 Access to actionable metrics helps both teams benchmark performance and determine the root cause of ongoing issues for more effective resolution and prevention.

 After onboarding: Change Management, Continual Service Improvement, and Customer Experience Management